A statistical physics framework for optimal learning: Theoretical framework

 In the high‐dimensional limit, the stochastic fluctuations of the order parameters $\mathbb{Q}$ vanish and their dynamics concentrate on a deterministic trajectory.
-Consequently, $\mathbb{Q}(\alpha)$ satisfies a closed system of ordinary differential equations (ODEs) \cite{biehl1995learning,saad1995PRL,saad1995PRE,engel2001statistical,goldt2019dynamics}:
+Consequently, $\mathbb{Q}(\alpha)$ satisfies a closed system of ordinary differential equations (ODEs) \cite{biehl1995learning,saad1995PRL,goldt2019dynamics}:

-where $\alpha_F=P/N$ denotes the final training time and the explicit form of $f_{\mathbb{Q}}$ is provided in Appendix \ref{appendix:dynamics}.
-In Appendix \ref{app:sims}, we check these theoretical ODEs via numerical simulations, finding excellent agreement.
-The vector $\bm u(\alpha)$ encodes controllable parameters involved in the training process.
-We assume that ${\bm u}(\alpha)\in\mathcal{U}$, where $\mathcal{U}$ is the set of feasible controls, whose dimension is $\mathcal{O}_N(1)$.
-The set $\mathcal U$ may include discrete, continuous, or mixed controls.
-For example, setting $\bm u(\alpha)=\eta(\alpha)$ corresponds to dynamic learning‐rate schedules.
-The control $\bm u(\alpha)$ could also parameterize a time-dependent distribution of the cluster variable $\bm c$ to encode sample difficulty, e.g., to study curriculum learning.
-Likewise, $\bm u(\alpha)$ could describe aspects of the network architecture, e.g., a time‐dependent dropout rate.
+with initial condition $\mathbb Q(0)=\mathbb Q_0$.
+Here, $\alpha_F=P/N$ denotes the final training time.
+The explicit form of $f_{\mathbb{Q}}$ is provided in the Supplementary Material, where we show that the theoretical predictions are in excellent agreement with numerical simulations.
+The vector $\bm u(\alpha)\in\mathcal{U}$ encodes the control parameters involved in the training process.
+The set of feasible controls $\mathcal U$ may include discrete, continuous, or mixed controls.
+For example, setting $\bm u(\alpha)=\eta(\alpha)$ corresponds to learning-rate schedules.
 Several specific examples are discussed in Section~\ref{sec:special_cases}.

-Identifying optimal schedules for $\bm u(\alpha)$ is the central goal of this work.
-Solving this control problem directly in the original high‐dimensional parameter space is computationally challenging.
-However, the exact low‐dimensional description of the training dynamics in Eq.~\eqref{eq:ODE_compact} allows to readily apply standard OC techniques.